The 20th Century

 Henry C. Schroeder was the first official chief of police.
 Schroeder served as chief for two periods of time: 1910 to 1920 and 1928 to 1934.
 The first uniformed, salaried chief of police was Charles G. Folz, who was appointed in February 1942.
 His department had two policemen, Orville Helms and Oscar Weide.
 The fringe benefits of the job back in the forties was a lot different than today.
 In June 1943, the chief was allowed a two week vacation and officers one week.
 Leisure time was limited too, police got one day off every two weeks.
 By October 1946 the department had grown to four and in May of 1949 five.

 Today, especially during the warm weather months, a common sight is a Palatine officer patrolling on one of the Department’s Harley Davidson motorcycles.
 The motorized age began for the police department in 1925 with the purchase of two motorcycles.
 In 1928 the Board decided to sell one motorcycle and pay the officers $15 a month to use their own cars.
 Officer today may upon occasion still use their own vehicles and be compensated for mileage; however, it is only for traveling to and from training.

-Palatine’s police fleet today is made up of marked cars, motorcycles, and mountain bicycles.
-Police drive many different makes and models, the most common being the Ford Crown Victoria.
+Palatine’s police fleet today is made up of marked cars, SUV's, and mountain bicycles.
+Police drive many different makes and models, the most common being the Ford Explorer.
 The first Palatine police car was a two door, trunk-back Buick which cost $813 in 1938.